airbus-seclab/bincat/doc/install_manual.md

 opam install zarith ocamlgraph menhir ppx_tools cppo --use-internal-solver
 ```

-If you also want to run bincat test, install the following packages:
+If you also want to run bincat tests, install the following packages:
 * aarch64-linux-gnu-gcc
 * arm-linux-gnueabihf-gcc (from AUR)